How to Find Fellowships and Grants for Grad School

 If you can secure them, fellowships and grants are the next best way to fund your graduate education after scholarships.
 Here's what to know about finding them.

 Grants or fellowships are great ways to defray the cost of graduate school.
 Unlike loans, money from grants and fellowships is yours free and clear; it will not add to your debt.
-And not only do they help you pay for your education—grants and fellowships look good on a résumé and can open doors for future research activity and career prospects.
+Not only do they help you pay for your education—grants and fellowships look good on a résumé and can open doors for future research activity and career prospects.
 However, as you would expect, competition for these funds can be stiff.

 If you're trying to decide which is better, a grant or a fellowship, you should know this: they are basically the same thing.
-In most cases, the difference is really just the word; each organization and institution chooses what to call their offers of aid.
+In most cases, the difference is just the word; each organization and institution chooses what to call their offers of aid.
 So as you consider these options, it’s best not to get too hung up on the official terminology.
 There are three main things to think about as you consider applying for grants and fellowships: research to find the best opportunities, prepare yourself and the application, and make a decision about where to focus your research or studies.

 Research opportunities based on your interests

 First things first: what do you want to do with your time and talents?
 Before applying for funding, you need to research your options and identify the best for you, based on your field of study and specific interests within that field.
 What organizations offer grants or fellowships relevant to your studies, and which ones should you go after?
-There's no real clearinghouse for grants and fellowships, though there are sites that provide information about both of these types of funding.
+There's no real clearinghouse for grants and fellowships, though there are sites that provide information about these types of funding.

-In general, the best place to start is the schools and individual academic department where you will be studying.
+In general, the best place to start is the schools and individual academic departments where you will be studying.
 They will have information about relevant grants and fellowships.
 Sometimes this is part of the general financial aid department and sometimes it is a dedicated grants or fellowship office, depending on the school.
 In addition, federal government entities (like the National Institutes of Health or the Department of Energy) offer grants and fellowships, as do state governments.
-And many private companies and organizations, such as the Microsoft or the Alfred P. Sloan Foundation, offer grants or fellowships for students pursuing particular academic interests.
+Many private companies and organizations, such as Microsoft or the Alfred P. Sloan Foundation, offer grants or fellowships for students pursuing particular academic interests.

 Related: Choosing the Right Graduate Degree for Your Goals